 - Trading services

 It is pretty much up to you how you choose to access the services that are available to you, whether it is in person, online, or through mobile banking.
 The COVID-19 pandemic has certainly made it easier to access bank account services at your fingertips.

-With an online banking account, you can make transactions and manage your payments and loans.
-Mobile banking also offers you access to your accounts at any time, where you can transfer money and manage transactions at ease.
+With a bank account online, you can make transactions and manage your payments and loans.
+Mobile banking also offers you access to your accounts at any time, where you can transfer money and manage transactions with ease.
 Some banks even go as far as to serve their customers solely through their mobile apps.
 Whatever option is best for you, there will be a bank in Portugal to cater to your needs.